justingreerbbi/Scanner-Monitor/README.md

  # Scanner Monitor, Recorder, and Transcriber #

 ## Description
-Scanner Monitor, Recorder, and Transcriber is a tool designed to monitor, record, and transcribe scanner audio.
+Scanner Monitor, Recorder, and Transcriber is a python tool designed to monitor, record, and transcribe scanner audio.
 The script can monitor a scan feed from Broadcastify or any other provider (even a local server).
 On detection of audio output, the script will start recording the audio which is then stored and transcribed using Google Speech to Text.

 Scanner audio can be a bit on teh harsh side as far as quality, but the system does its best to transcribe the contents.
 Keywords can be used to trigger and event like a tone, email, or a popup alert to notify you when something specific is found.

 ## Features
+- Monitor scanner feed from Online source
-- Monitor scanner audio in real-time
+- Monitor scanner feed from line-in
 - Record audio for later playback
 - Transcribe audio to text
 - Keyword Notifications